Company logo | Codica

 Lack of proper promotion

-Another one of the major challenges of an online marketplace is the low promotion of the multi-vendor ecommerce platform.
+Another major challenge of an online marketplace is the limited promotion of the multi-vendor ecommerce platform.

 Of course, starting with SEO is vital.
 By providing quality content and using the right keywords, SEO can assist the marketplace in becoming visible in the online space.
 Marketing on social media and partnering with other brands are also essential aspects.
 They bring a good identity to the marketplace.